lucia2007/bookwormkid/README.md

 **Bookstore management/Admin (CRUD functionality)**

 When an admin user is logged in, the Bookstore Management link is available under their Profile.
 This feature was added so that the store admin user can perform all necessary tasks around store management without having to access the Django admin panel.
+Only a signed in admin user can access the bookstore management link.

 <details><summary><b>Bookstore Management Link</b></summary>